Cjmoye30/Regex_Tuttorial_ddMMYYYY/gist-regex-tutorial.md

 # Regex - Date Format Tutorial

-Regex is used as a way to quickly find and/or replace strings or characters through the use of searching with metacharacters.
-Regex is a string of metacharacters used to define a particular search pattern.
+Regex is a powerful tool that enables us to efficiently search for and replace strings or characters by utilizing metacharacters.
+It consists of a string of metacharacters that define a specific search pattern.

-In this tutorial, we will look at how a Regex Expression can be used to format
+In this tutorial, we will focus on a regex string designed to identify dates in the format dd-MM-YYYY.
+Our regex string comprises three distinct sub-strings combined with an OR operator ( | ), each targeting the day, month, and year separately.
+Below is the code snippet with the separated sub-strings.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.

-This tutorial will be looking specifically at the following regex which is used to find dates in the format of dd-MM-YYYY:.
+This tutorial lloks specifically at the following regex used to find dates in the format of dd-MM-YYYY:.
-The Regex string is composed of 3 differenct string combined with an OR operator ( | ), and I have separated them out below in the code snippet.
+This regex is composed of 3 strings, joined with an OR operator ( | ), and I have separated them out below in the code snippet.

-There are 3 different string - one for each component of the date format - day - month - year:
+The three strings look for each component in the date format - day, month, and year - respectively.

 ```
 ^(?:(?:31(\/|-|\.)(?:0?[13578]|1[02]))\1|(?:(?:29|30)(\/|-|\.)(?:0?[1,3-9]|1[0-2])\2))(?:(?:1[6-9]|[2-9]\d)?\d{2})$|